 - Use the View Columns drop‑down menu to show or hide specific columns.

 - Place a check in the Sales Comps column beside each property you want to include in analytics.
-This also transfers the selected addresses to the grid in the Side‑by‑Side PowerView.
+Any properties marked as Sales Comps are transferred back to the grid in the Side‑by‑Side PowerView.

 - Use the drop‑down menu in the Property Type for Analytics column to set a property as Competing, Neighborhood, Competing+Neighborhood, Outlier, Duplicate, or if it contains Subject data — to include it in or remove it from calculations.
 Marking a property as Subject will also fill in any missing data that wasn't automatically imported from your report in TOTAL or Titan Reports.

 - Drag and drop column headers to rearrange them.